A Brief History of the National 42 Players Association (N42PA)Foreword:

 • Added April 2019: The San Antonio 42 Club became active.

-• Added June 2019: With the exception of the straight 42 format, the "official" N42PA tournament rules apply only to tournaments hosted by the N42PA club (not all sanctioned tournaments).
+• Added June 2019 (edited 23 Sep 2020): Including the straight 42 format, the N42PA tournament rules apply to tournaments hosted by the N42PA club and other tournaments that opt to abide by those rules.

 Many thanks to the N42PA board members, past and present, who provided information.
 The internet, e.g., the Wayback Machine and www.N42PA.org, was also very helpful.
-If you have additional information (or corrections), please email me.
+If you have additional information (or corrections to any of my postings at Texas42.net), please email me.

 visitors since 14 Aug 2018